1technophile/OpenMQTTGateway/docs/prerequisites/board.md

 Arduino + ethernet shields enables faster responsiveness of the gateway and a reliable connection.

 The ESP platform is more flexible in term of installation (no need of an ethernet cable) but is less reliable in term of communication.
-Thanks to its higher memory and processing power it has more modules or possibilities compared to arduino Uno & Mega.
+Thanks to its higher memory and processing power it has more modules or possibilities compared to Arduino Uno & Mega.

 Choosing your board depends heavily on the technologies you want to use with it.
 To have a good overview of the compatibilities per board you can refer to the compatible modules attributes of each [board](https://compatible.openmqttgateway.com/index.php/boards/).